greywidget/import_test/docs/one.md

     return "I came from one"

 def message_two():
-    return "A bird in the hand is better than two in the bush (apparently)"
+    return "A bird in the hand is worth two in the bush (apparently)"
 ```

 ## Our main program